A Guide to Fostering and Adopting Pets in Cary, NC

 Prepare your home — crate, bed, litter box (for cats), pet-proofing, suppressing escape routes, etc.

-Support & follow through — once you bring a pet home, training, socialization, patience, even “behavior regression” happen.
+Support & follow through — once you bring a pet home, training, socialization, and patience are essential.
 Many rescues offer resources to help.

 Plan for the “after” — adoption is forever.
 Fostering is temporary but emotionally real.
 Be prepared for both.